-- An email client that allows you to send attachments is required for playing games by email. - Voice chat applications may be helpful when playing VASSAL live.
+- An email client to send attachments with is required for playing games by email. - Voice chat applications may be helpful when playing VASSAL live.
 Skype, Ventrilo or Teamspeak are all effective and free, but other solutions may be appropriate for your players.